Canadian Badlands Passion Play in Drumheller

 My Birthday Trip to Drumheller

-Enter the Canadian Badlands Passion Play
+The Canadian Badlands Passion Play

-- Baseball Hat
+- Baseball Hat.

-- Water bottle
+- Water bottle.

 The People Involved

 The Canadian Badlands Passion Play begins performances in July.
-The show runs on Fridays, Saturdays, and Sundays in July.
+The show runs on Fridays, Saturdays, and Sundays.
 Ticket and show information can be found here.
 Ticket prices range from $29 (for youths) up to $64 for adults.
-The venue is located at 605 17 Street in Drumheller, Alberta.
+The venue is at 605 17 Street in Drumheller, Alberta.
 The Canadian Badlands Passion Play is located just outside Drumheller, and there is no public transit here.
 You’ll need a car to get to the venue or to contact a local taxi service.
 If you drive parking is free.
 You can book your stay in Drumheller here.